Yzen90/vuetify-svg-icons/README.md

 import { his, hio, him } from '@xrnoz/heroicons-js';

-import { faIconToString, hisToString, hioToString, himToString } from '@xrnoz/vuetify-svg-icons';
-/*
-  To use the plugin, import instead `fasEmbed`:
-    import { fasEmbed } from '@xrnoz/vuetify-svg-icons';
+// To use the plugin some of the functions are different, see section 5. import { useFA, useHIO, useHIS, useHIM } from '@xrnoz/vuetify-svg-icons';
-*/

 import type { IconAliases } from 'vuetify';

 export const aliases: IconAliases = {
-  ...defaultAliases, // Needed by Vuetify components, can be customized.
+  ...defaultAliases, // Used by Vuetify components, can be customized.

   // mdi
   dislike: mdiThumbDown,